appdotnet/api-spec/content/docs/authentication/flows/password.md

 ## Obtaining approval to use the password flow

-**Your application must be specifically approved to use this flow.** To obtain authorization, please email [password-auth@app.net](mailto:password-auth@app.net) from the email address associated with your developer account and include your application's `client_id`, your username, and an explanation of your situation (e.g. "I am building a native app for iOS").
+**Your application must be specifically approved to use this flow.** To obtain authorization, visit the account page for your app and click **Request approval for password flow**.
+You will need to provide an explanation of your situation and then click the **Submit Request** button to complete your request for authroization.
+When your request has been approved you will receive an email with your password grant secret.
+The password grant secret token will also be available on your account page.

 ## Rules